-How Much Compensation Can I Claim For A Amputation Claim?
+How Much Compensation Can I Claim For An Amputation Claim?
+JY January update 2021

 According to data from the NHS’s Hospital Episode Statistics (HES), there were approximately 12,500 amputations performed in England between 2013 and 2014.
 A number of these surgeries were the result of serious accidents, including car accidents and workplace accidents, including crush injuries.
 In addition to this, amputations can be deemed necessary as a result of medical negligence, although this is less common.
 However, surgical intervention may be required if serious clinical negligence is involved.